File | Settings | Project Settings | Code Style - SQL

 Wrapping and Braces

-In this tab, customize the code style options, which PyCharm will apply when reformatting the source code.
+In this tab, customize the code style options, which RubyMine will apply on reformatting the source code.
 The left-hand pane contains the list of exceptions (Keep when reformatting), and placement and alignment options for the various code constructs (lists, statements, operations, annotations, etc.).
 The right-hand pane shows preview.

 Alignment takes precedence over indentation options.